Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Introduction

-A major advancement in terms of exact optimization was made by Validi et al. ~\cite{validi2020imposing, validi2021political}, who applied lazy constraint techniques to impose contiguity within an integer programming framework.
-They also developed preprocessing techniques using Lagrangian Relaxation, which can eliminate a significant number of variables by ruling out impossible solutions in many cases.
-These preprocessing techniques are specific to the compactness objective being studied.
+A major advancement in the field of exact optimization was made by Validi et al. ~\cite{validi2022imposing, validi2021political} who applied lazy constraint techniques to impose contiguity within an integer programming framework.
+They also developed a preprocessing technique called ``variable fixing'' which uses Lagrangian Relaxation to eliminate a significant number of variables by ruling out obviously suboptimal or infeasible assignments.
+This technique is specific to the compactness objective they studied.

+Due to the large scale of the underlying integer program, we found it important to use a powerful linear integer programming solver that can handle problems at a large scale.
+Additionally, being defined by an integral, our probit objective function does not have a closed form and is poorly suited to optimization without some kind of discretization or linearization methods.
+For these reasons, we did not use any nonlinear optimization software, such as BARON, which is more focused on solving complicated MINLPs at not quite as large scale.